Yes No Share to Facebook

 Payment Holdback Required: Construction or Renovation Relations

-Question: Why is it illegal to fully pay the final invoice for construction projects in Ontario?
+Question: Is it illegal to pay the full invoice for a completed construction project in Ontario?

 Statutory Required Payment Holdbacks